josamuna/UpgradableSmartContract/README.md

 npx hardhat test
 ```

-> All tests shoul passed to go forward.
+> All tests should passed to go forward.

 4. Prepare the upgrade by writting a new script file: `prepare_upgradeV1.V2.js` (**The propose part** of the upgration, and **The execution part** will be done at the next step.):